MichaelCurrin/dev-cheatsheets/docs/development.md

 Note on [breadcrumbs.html](/_includes/breadcrumbs.html) and the [path-to-link](/_includes/path-to-link.html).

+Split the current path then build up breadcrumbs using home up to a point and turn that into a link.

+Note first two pieces of crumbs are ["", "cheatsheets"].

+The outer if statement is to hide entire breadcrumbs section on Home and Cheatsheets pages.

+Use the `forloop.index` value rather than using `range`.
+And add `1` to the value where it is used to skip doing the Homepage.

 A naïve approach for breadcrumbs just splits the URL and uses capitalize on the pieces, but that does not work for abbreviations ("NPM Command" -> "Npm Command").

 So instead we look up the relevant index.md page and use its title.